MuhammadaliHSE/muhammadali-hse/README.md

 Reduced workplace accidents by 20% due to enhanced awareness and preparedness.

-4. Emergency Response Plan Enhancement - [Company Name] Nature of the Project: In collaboration with senior management, I led an initiative to enhance the emergency response plan of a high-risk facility.
+4. Emergency Response Plan Enhancement - ESF Shandong Tiejun Nature of the Project: In collaboration with senior management, I led an initiative to enhance the emergency response plan of a high-risk facility.
 The goal was to streamline the process for fire, chemical spill, and natural disaster responses.

 Key Achievements: